How to Insulate Your Garage and Reduce Your Energy Bill

 - Preserves belongings: Insulation can protect anything you keep in your garage, too.
 Cars parked in an insulated garage experience better battery performance and get more efficiency from all the various fluids that keep the engine going.
 Your car will be more likely to start up even in the coldest of weather.
 Tools and electronics you use or store in the garage might have longer lifespans.
 Your storage capabilities in the garage will also increase, and you may be able to keep more temperature-sensitive items like photos or extra pantry items.

 If you’ve ever looked into insulation of any kind, you may have heard the term R-value.
 This rating refers to the insulation level a specific material or product provides.
 The higher the R-value rating, the better the insulation performs, leading to improved energy efficiency and climate control.
 However, higher R-value insulation may also come with a higher price tag.
 The R-value changes according to the type of material used and its thickness.

 R-value recommendations can vary depending on what you are insulating — such as walls, ceilings, crawlspaces or attics.
 When you’re insulating your garage, you want higher R-value insulation, but not everyone needs the maximum level.
 Because climates vary across the country, the recommended R-values for each region are different.
 The insulation that’s best for you will depend on where you live.
-For the Chicago, Ill., area, minimum R-values between R13 and R21 are ideal for wall insulation.
+For the Chicago, Illinois area, minimum R-values between R13 and R21 are ideal for wall insulation.
 R-values listed on insulation materials are per inch of thickness.
 So, if the material has an R5 per-inch rating, you would need three to five inches of thickness to achieve the overall recommended R-value of R13 to 21.

 Types of Garage Insulation